UNDP Albania

 Summary

-The UNDP project in partnership with MoTE and NAPA contributes to long-term objective to (i) secure sufficient, stable and long-term financial resources for protected areas; (ii) allocate these resources in a timely manner; and (iii) ensure that the protected areas are managed effectively and efficiently with respect to conservation and other complementary objectives.
-NAPA operates with funding from the state budget through MoTE, donors, and other legally determined sources.
+The UNDP project, in partnership with MoTE and NAPA, contributed to the long-term objective of (i) securing sufficient, stable, and long-term financial resources for protected areas; (ii) allocating these resources in a timely manner; and (iii) ensuring that the protected areas were managed effectively and efficiently with respect to conservation and other complementary objectives.
+NAPA operated with funding from the state budget through MoTE, donors, and other legally determined sources.

-Therefore, the project was designed to assist the GoA in reducing existing funding gaps for the system of protected areas, improving the management of individual protected areas, improving cost-efficiencies in individual protected areas and building the financial management capacities of protected area staff in the NAPA etc. The project has two main pillars: (i) build the financial management capacities of the agency responsible for administering the system of protected areas; and (ii) demonstrating the efficacy of different financing strategies in a sub-set of individual protected areas.
+Therefore, the project was designed to assist the GoA in reducing existing funding gaps for the system of protected areas, improving the management of individual protected areas, enhancing cost-efficiencies in individual protected areas, and building the financial management capacities of protected area staff in the NAPA, etc. The project had two main pillars: (i) building the financial management capacities of the agency responsible for administering the system of protected areas; and (ii) demonstrating the efficacy of different financing strategies in a sub-set of individual protected areas.

-The implementing pattern of the project addresses Component 1, which focuses on strengthening NAPA to effectively plan, secure and administer funds for the protected area system.
-The main outcome of this component is the development of a national planning framework for the protected are system, through increased financial management capabilities of the NAPA and mobilization of funding at the protected area system level from different financial strategies in a sub-set of individual protected areas.
-In addition, two important Decisions of the Council of Ministers (DCM) related to PA revenue generation were developed and approved, aiming to affect the financial operation and income generation in PAs, strengthen the NAPA’s mandate to fulfil several PA management financial obligations, and enable it to secure sufficient, stable and long-term financial resources for protected areas.
-The first DCM makes provision for the NAPA to source funding from the state budget, donors, delivery of ‘services’ and ‘other legal sources’, whereas the other DCM deals with capacities to administer and improve PAs revenue streams.
+The implementing pattern of the project addressed Component 1, which focused on strengthening NAPA to effectively plan, secure, and administer funds for the protected area system.
+The main outcome of this component was the development of a national planning framework for the protected area system, through increased financial management capabilities of the NAPA and mobilization of funding at the protected area system level from different financial strategies in a sub-set of individual protected areas.
+In addition, two important Decisions of the Council of Ministers (DCM) related to PA revenue generation were developed and approved, aiming to affect the financial operation and income generation in PAs, strengthen the NAPA’s mandate to fulfill several PA management financial obligations, and enable it to secure sufficient, stable, and long-term financial resources for protected areas.
+The first DCM made provision for the NAPA to source funding from the state budget, donors, delivery of ‘services’ and ‘other legal sources’, whereas the other DCM dealt with capacities to administer and improve PAs revenue streams.

-More than 50 % of 3 pilot areas staff and 20% of NAPA staff are being trained through e-learning platform http://akzm.net/list-courses and other tools.
+More than 50% of 3 pilot areas staff and 20% of NAPA staff were trained through the e-learning platform http://akzm.net/list-courses and other tools.

-The other constituent of the project is component 2, through which are implemented a suite of mechanisms to improve revenue streams in individual protected area with the main focus on three National Parks: (i) Dajti National Park; (ii) Divjaka-Karavasta National Park; and (iii) Llogara-Karaburun protected area Complex.
+The other constituent of the project was component 2, through which a suite of mechanisms was implemented to improve revenue streams in individual protected areas, with the main focus on three National Parks: (i) Dajti National Park; (ii) Divjaka-Karavasta National Park; and (iii) Llogara-Karaburun protected area Complex.

 Wildlife Recovery Center at Divjaka Karavasta National Park, established for the first time in Albania in 2020 with UNDP support